Que0Le/cloudbenchmark_ws22/readme.md

 ---
 ## Gotcha
+- Log data in `json` format is not efficient to store and parse, however is excellent during development and debug.
+Converting scripts to use a more compact storage format like `csv` is trivial if required for further development.
+- Automation tasks are costly at first (development, test ...) but might payback in the long term, especially repeatedly tasks.
+It also help avoiding mistakes!
 - NodeJS/Javascript's Promise is hard to get right for newcomers.
 The benchmark scripts are written in JS and are far from perfect.
 Many used `await` are unneccessary, however obligated to make the current programs run correctly.
 - Google Cloud are not always `scalable` in the sense of `always available`.
 Sometimes starting a high-spec VM (especially with AMD processor) fails due to excess VM instances quota.
 Waiting is usually required in such case.
 - Google cloud SSH key expiration can be annoying sometimes.
 Set a (relatively) permanent one: